Jumbor Barutronica

+Jumbor Barutronica (重機人間ユンボル, Jūki Ningen Yunboru) is a Japanese manga series written and illustrated by Hiroyuki Takei.
+It was serialized by Shueisha's shōnen manga magazine Weekly Shōnen Jump from December 2006 to March 2007, with its chapters collected in a single tankōbon volume.
+Two one-shot chapters were published in Shueisha's seinen manga magazine Ultra Jump in October 2009 and February 2010, and after that, Takei relaunched the series under the title Jumbor in the same magazine in July 2010; the series has been on indefinite hiatus since 2015.

 Plot

 The background of story revolves around the human civilization in 3002 where destruction and challenge were brought by the harsh nature.
 In this era of constant war against nature and havoc, construction teams were the star of economy system, the conquering force as well as a weapon themselves, because heavy robots were used in construction works to speed up efficiency.

 Baru Craw was the leader of a famous construction team for the kingdom of Dorvok.
 One day, as their group was about to start a reconstruction work of a tunnel which was destroyed by an earthquake, a much more powerful construction team arrived and claimed the land in no time, killing Baru who tried to protect his teammates against the cruel Genber Diode.

 Baru woke up in 3007, finding himself revived in his own cloned memory transplanted inside a physical body of a five years old, and in addition to that, his body was partly mechanized.
 His robot arms are linked up to and directly controlled by his brain's signals.
 He was told that the country of Dovork is now gone and the princess Rivetta and the king Tabill disappeared.
 He was also told he was 'last of the series' created by the Dr. Road Docult.
 He created eleven Jumbors with every one of them have construction related powers like a drill, crane, shovel.
 Baru, Nipper and Rivetta began their journey for the restoration of the Kingdom of Dovork.